KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/terminological-lockdown-protocol.md

 ### Structural Reciprocity

-Refers to mirrored operator relation around Aion as spectral zero.
+Refers to counter‑oriented operator relation around Aion as spectral zero.

 This is a pre-orientational condition of bifurcal coherence.